-The YMCA Foundation of Sarasota is a 501 (c)(3) non-profit direct service organization (DSO) and operates as the fundraising and endowment manager for the Sarasota Family YMCA.
+The YMCA Foundation of Sarasota is a 501 (c)(3) non-profit that operates as the fundraising and endowment manager for the Sarasota Family YMCA.
 The organization solicits gifts that will be used to create a brighter future for individuals and families in our community.

 Fundraising activities include an annual campaign, capital campaigns, major gifts, bequests and estate sales.
 Donations may be made in liquid (cash, securities, etc.) or non-liquid (real estate, life insurance, etc.) form.
 They may be made for today or for tomorrow.